stavxyz/gitmux/README.md

 Filtering:
+  -d <path>           Extract only this subdirectory -p <path>           Place content at this path in destination -m <src:dest>       Map source path to destination path (repeatable)
-  -d <path>           Extract only this subdirectory -l <rev-list>       Extract specific files (git rev-list format)
+                      Use \: to escape literal colons in paths Cannot be combined with -d or -p -l <rev-list>       Extract specific files (git rev-list format)
                       Note: file paths with spaces are not supported -g <gitref>         Source git ref (branch, tag, commit)

 Destination:
-  -p <path>           Place content at this path in destination -b <branch>         Target branch in destination (default: trunk) -c                  Create destination repo if it doesn't exist
+  -b <branch>         Target branch in destination (default: trunk) -c                  Create destination repo if it doesn't exist